dennis-aclue/monster-rolodex/README.md

 # Deployment to AWS S3 bucket with CDK #

 AWS Account need the IAM user role.
 It can be done inside the AWS user account configuration.
-You can set up the user role under Security Credentials, IAM users, Users, Add user > Add user name (s3bucket), enable console access (manage the password like you think), and click Next: Permissions > Attach policies directly (e.g. AmazonS3FullAccess [better to use the least privilege principle, and create a new role with the least privileges, only access to a specific s3 bucket]), and click Next: Tags >
-Add tags, and click Next: Review >
-Create user.

-Afterwards copy the user credentials, and save them in a safe place.
-You will need them later.
-Now update the ~/.aws/credentials file, inside your home directory.
-Copy the user credentials to the file, and save it.
-For example:
->[s3bucket]
-> region = eu-central-1
-> role_arn= 'copy the role arn from the user details''
-> source_profile='source profile name'

 Download and install CLI on your machine (https://docs.aws.amazon.com/cli/latest/userguide/getting-started-version.html) https://awscli.amazonaws.com/AWSCLIV2-version.number.msi